Kristinita/KristinitaPelican/content/Sublime-Text/SashaSublime.md

 <p>Install <a href="https://github.com/skuroda/PackageResourceViewer">PackageResourceViewer</a> plugin:
 	<kbd>Ctrl+Shift+P</kbd> → <em>PackageResourseViewer:Open Resourse</em> → <em>SashaSublime</em> → edit SashaSublime files.</p>
 <h4 id="problem">Problem</h4>
-<p>After updates, SashaSublime your changes will be lost.
+<p>After updates, SashaSublime your changes will lost.
 You will need to copy the modified file in a separate place, and after the upgrade SashaSublime, you will need to merge you changes from your file into the file of SashaSublime, for example, via <a href="http://www.sublimerge.com/sm3/">Sublimerge 3</a>.</p>
 <h3 id="editing-user-files">Editing user files</h3>
 <h4 id="steps_1">Steps</h4>
 <ol>